 But what do you do if you do not have a program capable of reading these files?

-Answer: download (for free) one of these Viewers,
+Answer: download (for free) one of the programs below,

 For more information, contact me through the website with category = website.